 Jesse: I think it depends on various stages of the development process.
 When I first complete my rapid prototype, I call this Phase 1.
 Inside of Phase 1 I test the core gameplay loop.
 I do this solo with no one else around.
 I want to make sure that the game is working first before I share it with others.
-I do very little to tweak emerging behavior at this point.
+At this point, I do very little to tweak emerging behavior.
 I’m mainly interested in if the game can reach a victory condition and how long it takes.

 Jesse: During Phase 2 I begin showing the game to other players that are interested.
 In this phase, I’m watching for dominant strategies and emerging player behavior.
 This is where I start to dive into balancing mechanical choices with regards to elements of the game, like spaces on the board for worker placement or card abilities in a card game.

 Jesse: Phase 3 is where I really fine tune a game.
 During Phase 2, I try to get the game closer to about 90% complete from a development standpoint.
 Then during Phase 3 I do any final adjustments to the game based on additional tests that may show new or different imbalance issues.